Function spaces and classifying spaces of algebras over a prop: Props, algebras and moduli spaces

-We will use all the time the existence of a (semi)-model category structure on props.
-Our results hold over a field of any characteristic: we can work alternatively with every prop in characteristic zero or with props with non-empty inputs/outputs in positive characteristic.
+We will use all the time the existence of a (semi)-model category structure on dg props.
+Our results hold over a field of any characteristic: we can work alternatively with every dg prop in characteristic zero or with dg props with non-empty inputs/outputs in positive characteristic.